libis/rdm-build/README.md

 Use the `build-dev-dataverse` target to build a dataverse image from your local source code.
 Note that the script behind this target assumes that your dataverse project is located in the `../dataverse` directory.

+Use `build-patched-dataverse` to build the released version (`DATAVERSE_VERSION`) with fixes that are not released yet.
+It checks out that version in `images/dataverse/git`, cherry-picks the commits listed in `images/dataverse/patch.txt`, builds the war and tags the image with a `_patched` suffix, so the released image is not overwritten.
+Publish it with `push-patched-dataverse`.
+The build number of the war (shown next to the version) lists the cherry-picked commits.

 ## Dataverse image

 The Dataverse image is almost the same as the stock Dataverse image, with only ruby additionally installed on top of the base image.
 For the details on the stock Dataverse image, see https://guides.dataverse.org/en/latest/container/index.html